 Formal Safety Briefing will commence at 5pm at the Queensland Maritime Museum

-“Welcome and thank you for coming to the Trail Ultra Brisbane.
 We acknowledge that this is the land of the “Turrbal People” the original and current custodians of Brisbane Aboriginal Land.
-We will be also entering “Kamilaroi ” Country.
+We will also be entering “Kamilaroi ” Country.
 We respect the “Kamilaroi People” and we thank them for allowing us on their land.

 We acknowledge and respect the Aboriginal Landowners and Local Residents.
 This is a unique part of the world and we will be passing through some beautiful and significant areas, please travel with care.
 We want to keep our National Parks beautiful so please follow the following Leave No Trace Principles.

 We are moving through some of the most stunning and pristine parts of Queensland.
 Virgin rainforest up at Mount Nebo, Mount Glorious, eucalyptus woodlands and stunning gorges of Township Break.
-It is so important that we all follow the 7 “Leave No Trace” Principals”.
+It is so important that we all follow the 7 “Leave No Trace” Principles”.

 - Plan Ahead and Prepare

-- Travel and Camp on Durable Surfaces
+- Travel on Durable Surfaces

-- Dispose of Waste Properly
+- Dispose of Waste at the Check Points

 - Leave What You Find